simboyd/AVPES/README.md

 Extracts data from a bmp image.
 The third argument should be the number of bytes to extract (this number is spat out by AVPES after insertion in #6, see above).

+P.S. it uses libsodium.
+P.P.S. bmp stuff doesn't seem to work that well with BMPs over 20MB.
+I really can't be bothered to fix it.

 ###### Made by Sandro (@simboyd)